 It had been 8 years of fear, bad breath, and bleeding gums.
 Terry had difficulty getting numb and fear kept him away.
 He didn’t smile and his sense of self-worth took a hit.

 Today Claudia says, “Sedation Dentistry has changed my life.
 My teeth were sensitive to hot and cold.
 I now smile and am able to have drinks with ice and eat hot items.
 I no longer hide my smile.”

 “When you are afraid of the pain you’ve experienced in the past, you wait a long time to even have needed work done.
 Sedation dentistry was wonderful, no pain.”

-Thousands of dentists have chosen to be specially trained to implement sedation—to relax their patients, creating a safe and comfortable dental experience.
+Tens of thousands of dentists have chosen to be specially trained to implement sedation—to relax their patients, creating a safe and comfortable dental experience.
 These doctors understand that for far too many people, dental fear and anxiety complicates access to essential treatment.

 Learning about sedation is all well and good—but this site wouldn’t truly be doing its job without directly giving you the tools to find a sedation dentist, right?
 Every doctor on this site has taken hours upon hours of continuing education in order to practice sedation for the patients who need it most.